 Systemic therapy treatment option

-Drug treatment has been the primary approach for most women with Stage IV breast cancer.
-Hormone therapy, chemotherapy, and targeted drug treatment are generally prescribed alone or in combination to attack the cancer.
+Drug treatment has been the primary approach for most women with stage IV breast cancer.
+Hormone therapy, chemotherapy, targeted drug treatment and immunotherapy are generally prescribed alone or in combination to attack the cancer.
 Types of drugs used for stage IV breast cancer depend on the hormone receptor status and the HER2 status of the cancer.